Wesley Korir: Personal life

 Korir is the son of Nehemiah Kipkorir Koros.
 He attended Murray State University before transferring to the University of Louisville, where he graduated in December 2008 with a bachelor's degree in biology.
 He is a Kenyan citizen, and a US Permanent resident.

 Korir is married to a Canadian runner Tarah McKay, his former teammate on the Louisville track and field team, in March 2010, and they have three children.
 He and his wife founded the Kenyan Kids Foundation to improve education and healthcare in his homeland, and they are assisting with the construction of a new hospital in Korir's hometown of Kitale.
 Before his election to the Kenya National Assembly, the family divided its time between Louisville, Canada, and Kenya; they are living full-time in Kenya during his five-year term in office.

 Korir is noted for buying two Subway tuna sandwiches before each race, one of which he eats pre-race and the other intended to eat post-race, but which he often gives to a homeless person instead.

+When his younger brother John won the 2025 Boston Marathon, they became the first brothers to both win the race.